YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide (KONO KAGA eDAtion).md

   * Upon taking damage, 15% chance to make entire escort fleet to evade all attacks for 10s.
 DoT and Ramming damage still apply.
 CAN'T PROC BEFORE 20s HAVE PASSED (skill starts on cooldown).

 * Desc:
 >Slippery little bastard, despite her CA-like movement speed.
 Her offensive stats are somewhat lacklustre, but she makes up for it with her skill - it might be RNG and her high Evasion works against it, but 10s of invulnerability is nothing to scoff at.
-Make sure to have her eat weak shots to minimise exposure to dange.
+Make sure to have her eat weak shots to minimise exposure to danger.

 ![DD](https://azurlane.koumakan.jp/w/images/3/33/FletcherChibi.png "USS Fletcher") - **[USS Fletcher](https://azurlane.koumakan.jp/Fletcher)** **(T0.5 w/ Charles Ausburne and Nicholas)**
 * Skill: